khulnasoft/devkit/docs/dev/merge-diff.md

-Note that there are currently performance tradeoffs to this copy approach in that it will actually result in a copy on disk (i.e. no hardlink optimizations), the copy will not be lazy and `squashedBar` will be a distinct layer from its inputs as far as the Buildkit cache and any remote registries are concerned, which may or may not matter depending on the use-case.
+Note that there are currently performance tradeoffs to this copy approach in that it will actually result in a copy on disk (i.e. no hardlink optimizations), the copy will not be lazy and `squashedBar` will be a distinct layer from its inputs as far as the Devkit cache and any remote registries are concerned, which may or may not matter depending on the use-case.

 ### Diff Corner Cases